epfl-ada/ada-2022-project-7yobananaboy7/README.md

 ## Research questions

-   -  Can we set up a simple logistic model that can predict if a player is more likeli to stop the game or finish it based on the history of the games played by the         player and based on the start and target article?
+   -  Can we set up a simple logistic model that can predict if a player is more likely to stop the game or finish it based on the history of the games played by the         player and based on the start and target article?
-   -  How can the results of the logistic regression be included in a set-up for a gme that is likely to incentivize people to stay engaged?
+   -  How can the results of the logistic regression be included in a set-up for a game that is likely to incentivize people to stay engaged?

 ## Methods